s0meon3/anonymous-posts/README.md

 Instead of <YOUR_MONGO_URI> you should add the URI for your Mongo DataBase, we use Mongo Atlas.

-To run the server you have with nodemon:
+To run the server with nodemon:

 ```
 cd _server